 Normal life crippled for the second day today with the business establishments, financial

 institutions remaining closed and the vehicles, except vehicles on police duty, off

 Right from Nirjuli to Itanagar, the agitators resorted to road block in various points

-burning tyre and placing boulders on the road and also pelted-
+burning tyre and placing boulders on the road and also pelted-stone on police vehicles.